gofiber/docs/blog/2026-02-14-spa-delivery-with-fiber-v3.md

     D --> E["Client router renders target page"]
 ```

+This is the mental model you want every team member to share.
+It prevents endless "is this a frontend issue or backend issue?" loops.

 ## Run Locally

-Use the recipe workflow (Docker is the most stable option for this project).
+Use the recipe workflow.
+Docker is usually the easiest path for consistent setup.

 ```bash
 git clone https://github.com/gofiber/recipes.git